roboconf/roboconf.github.io/en/developer-guide/code-organization.md

 Since it will not be upgraded very often, it was placed in its own repository.
 Just like for the **roboconf-parent**, it will be released on demand and independently of the Roboconf roadmap.

+* [Roboconf-release-scripts](https://github.com/roboconf/roboconf-release-scripts) contains the scripts to release Roboconf.
+They allow to automate most of the release process.

+* [Roboconf-occi-extensions](https://github.com/roboconf/roboconf-occi-extensions) contains OCCI extensions for Roboconf.
+They were built upon the [OCCIware](https://github.com/occiware) project and allowed to build a part of the Eclipse tooling.

 ## Impact on Releases